 - You can come up with a Youtube channel or blog on fitness training and earn lavishly.
 Many fitness channels and blogs pay wonderfully to freelance fitness writers.
 Since you know how to train, you can presumably write on them.

 - In order to explore more job opportunities, you will have to catch up and go online.
 There are a number of websites that provide freelance opportunities by bridging the gap between freelancers and the employers.
 Create an account and update a resume.
 Apply to job openings and follow-up.
 These websites offer a convenient alternative to expanding your career.
-Examples of a few freelance websites include freelance.com, upwork.com, linkedin.com, and guru.com.
+Examples of a few websites for freelancers include freelance.com, upwork.com, linkedin.com, and guru.com.
 Most of them need a subscription fee, but it is worth it.

 4. Pay rate